First observation of the cosmic ray shadow of the Moon and the Sun with KM3NeT/ORCA: Data and Monte Carlo samples

 \section{Data and Monte Carlo samples}

 The data used in this analysis were collected between February 11, 2020, and November 18, 2021 for a total of 499.3 days.
-Quality cuts on track reconstruction were applied to remove poorly reconstructed events keeping 83\% of the initial event sample.
-An average event density of 3000 events per square degree is measured.
-The position of the Moon/Sun in the sky is obtained using the ASTROPY package \cite{astropy} that relies on the International Celestial Reference System (ICRS) coordinates described in \cite{ICRS}.
+Quality cuts on the number of used hits and the likelihood of the track reconstruction were applied to remove poorly reconstructed events keeping 83\% of the initial event sample.
+An average event density of 3000 events per square degree is measured in the vicinity of Moon and Sun.
+It is expected that about 640 CR events are blocked by each of the two sky objects.
+The position of the Moon/Sun in the sky is obtained using the \textit{astropy} package \cite{astropy} that relies on the International Celestial Reference System (ICRS) coordinates described in \cite{ICRS}.
+The latitude of $43^\circ$ North of the detector and the data taking period of more than one year lead to broad zenith angle distributions of the selected events in the vicinity of Sun and Moon as shown in Figure~\ref{zenith}.

-Monte Carlo (MC) simulations are used to optimise the set of quality criteria for track selection, to determine a parametrization of the atmospheric muon flux and predict the angular resolution and amplitude of the cosmic ray deficit induced by the Moon and the Sun.
+Monte Carlo (MC) simulations are used to optimise the track selection, and predict the angular resolution and amplitude of the CR deficit induced by the Moon and the Sun.
 Secondary muons at the KM3NeT/ORCA detector are simulated with the MUPAGE package~\cite{mupage}~\cite{mupage2}.
 These muons are then propagated through sea water and Cherenkov photons are created within a cylindrical volume surrounding the simulated detector.
 Finally the detector response is simulated by producing digitized hits from photons detected by PMTs and by adding noise hits from environmental background mainly due to $^{40}$K decay and bioluminescence.
 These are derived from real data runs in a time-dependent way following the \textit{run-by-run} approach previously introduced by the ANTARES Collaboration \cite{runbyrun}.
-The time dependent PMT efficiencies are monitored and used in the simulation.
+The time-dependent PMT efficiencies are monitored and used in the simulation.
 The last two steps are done with KM3NeT custom software~\cite{reco}.
 The resulting hit patterns are passed through the trigger and reconstruction steps using the same software that is used to process real data.
 The simulated track sample is about 4 times larger compared to the real data sample.

+The optimisation of the track selection is performed by varying the cut on the angular error estimate from the track reconstruction to maximize the significance of the shadow signal.
+By requiring a more and more stringent cut a smaller but higher quality event sample is selected.
+The chosen value keeps 45\% of the original MC sample.